m1rm/vue3-webcomponent-reproducer/vue3VitePinia/README.md

-# Vue 3 + Vite
+# Vue + Vite + Pinia Webcomponent Showcases

-This template should help get you started developing with Vue 3 in Vite.
-The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.
+This project showcases the usage of webcomponents generated from Vue3 components using Vue's defineCustomElement function.

+After setup and starting the local dev server, you will see three times two colored divs with a button.
+The button gets the displayed value from a pinia store and alters it via a store action (+1 per click).

+Only the last pair of components has a separated state, which is achieved by passing a unique ID to the store upon instantiation in the vue component (separateStoresTestButton.vue).

-## Recommended IDE Setup
+## Setup

-- [VS Code](https://code.visualstudio.com/) + [Vue - Official](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (previously Volar) and disable Vetur
+- Run `npm install` to install dependencies
+- Run `npm run dev` to start the local dev server and see the examples in action